kittrick/km_tools/README.md

 This plugin is in active development and has only been tested on a Mac.
 Use at your own discretion!

 ## History
+### Version 1.3.9
+	Added a key missing feature!
+The ability to constrain proportions when scaling!
+	Currently the rotate and translate portions constrain based on the difference of the values while the scale function constrains based on the proportions, hopefully this is useful!
 ### Version 1.3.8
 	Fixed a bug with missing variable caused by the last update.
 ### Version 1.3.7